Frankfurt: Public transport

 The city has two rapid transit systems: the U-Bahn and the S-Bahn, as well as an above-ground tram system.
 Information about the U- and S-Bahn can be found on the website of the RMV.

 S-Bahn

 Nine S-Bahn lines (S1 to S9) connect Frankfurt with the densely populated Rhine Main Region.
 Most routes have at least 15-minute service during the day, either by one line running every 15 minutes, or by two lines servicing one route at a 30-minute interval.
-All lines, except line S7, run through the Frankfurt city tunnel and serve the stations Ostendstraße, Konstablerwache, Hauptwache, Taunusanlage and Frankfurt Central Station.
+All lines, except line S7, run through the Frankfurt City Tunnel and serve stations at Ostendstraße, Konstablerwache, Hauptwache, Taunusanlage and Frankfurt Central Station.
 When leaving the city the S-Bahn travels above ground.
 It provides access to the trade fair (S3, S4, S5, S6), the airport (S8, S9), the stadium (S7, S8, S9) and nearby cities such as Wiesbaden, Mainz, Darmstadt, Rüsselsheim, Hanau, Offenbach am Main, Oberursel, Bad Homburg, Kronberg, Friedberg and smaller towns that are on the way.
 The S8/S9 runs 24/7.